 Cover Limits

-Higher PI limits cost more but are essential for brokers handling high-value loans.
-The FMA sets minimum requirements, but your actual exposure may require limits well above the minimum.
+ASIC sets minimum adequacy requirements, but your actual exposure may demand limits well above the minimum.
 Match your limit to your largest loan transactions and consider aggregate exposure across your entire loan book.

 🏢